Long story, cut short – they all got away with the stash and set up elsewhere!

 George anglicized his name to Pasour and Louis became his adopted son, called Daniel, who further revised his surname to Payseur.

-Before leaving England, Daniel (Louis) bought shares in the Virginia Company and was granted 600 acres of land in North Carolina, United States.
+Before leaving England, George was granted 600 acres of land in North Carolina, United States (this was actually back-dated to 1749).
 King George III then ensured Daniel and George a VIP passage, on a ship sailing to America.

 ONWARD TO AMERICA